AlaBouali/bane/README.md

 <br>1: vulnerable

-you can use another functions to do that as well:
+<br>you can use another functions to do that as well:

 >>>bane.getinject('http://example.com/index.php',param=parameter-here)